conmaol/wambsgans/nouns/a/au/Ausflug.md

 - von Ausflug
   - von Ausflug zurückkehren ‘return from an excursion’
-    - `Als der bekannte Romanschriftsteller R. frühmorgens von dreitägigem erfrischendem Ausflug ins Gebirge wieder nach Wien zurückkehrte [...]` ‘When R., the famous novelist, returned to Vienna early in the morning from a refreshing three-day excursion into the mountains [...]’ *Stefan Zweig*
+    - `Als der bekannte Romanschriftsteller R. frühmorgens von dreitägigem erfrischendem Ausflug ins Gebirge wieder nach Wien zurückkehrte [...]` ‘When the famous novelist R. returned to Vienna early in the morning from a refreshing three-day excursion into the mountains [...]’ *Stefan Zweig*

 ----